Pappouth/Pappouth/README.md

 # Hi! 👋

 I'm currently a computer science student.
-This GitHub will contain some of my projects completed as part of my studies, as well as a few personal projects
+This GitHub will contain some of my study projects, as well as a few personal projects

 ### 👩‍🚀 ✨